somerta/springboard-datascience/README.md

 # springboard-datascience
 Homework and Capstone Project for Springboard Foundations for Data Science Course A line I wrote on my local computer
+This is a line I added from Rstudio